umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/SampleCiCdPipeline.md

 # Prerequisites: Setting Up an Umbraco Cloud Project

-Before proceeding, you'll need an Umbraco Cloud project, a CI/CD pipeline, and the required files to add to your pipeline for successful interaction with the Umbraco Cloud API.
+Before proceeding, you'll need an Umbraco Cloud project and a CI/CD pipeline.
+You will also need the required files to add to your pipeline for successful interaction with the Umbraco Cloud API.

 1. Create an Umbraco Cloud Project: Preferably with a development environment.
 You can either create a trial,  create a new project, or use an existing one.
 2. Create a new or use an existing CI/CD pipeline: For Azure DevOps see this [page](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser).